'Hero' guard, shoppers among Buffalo shooting victims

 “He never came out with the cake,” Clarissa Alston-McCutcheon said of her cousin.
 She said this sort of surprise was typical for him.
 He was “just a loving and caring guy.
 Loved family.
 Was always there for his family.”

+“It was quite a struggle, we had to get through it and our hearts are broken,” he said.
+“Deacon Patterson was a man who loved people.
+He loved the community just as much as he loved the church,” he said.

 Ruth Whitfield was the 86-year-old mother of retired Buffalo Fire Commissioner Garnell Whitfield.
-She had just visited her husband at a nursing home, as she did every day, when she stopped at Tops to buy a few groceries and was killed, her son told The Buffalo News.
+She had just visited her husband at a nursing home, as she did every day, when she was killed buying a few groceries, her son told The Buffalo News.

 Ruth Whitfield was “a mother to the motherless” and “a blessing to all of us,” her son said.
 He attributed her strength and commitment to family to her strong religious faith.